Welcome to PayPal!

 - Security / Fraud problem

-This is where a payment sent from your account wasn’t authorised by you (or anyone who’s authorised to make payments for you).
+This is where a payment sent from your account wasn’t authorized by you (or anyone who’s authorized to make payments for you).

 - Another type of security / fraud problem

 This is where there was another security or fraud problem, such as:

 - There was some other unauthorized access to your account.

 - Your password or PIN was compromised.

 - A device you have used to access our services was lost, stolen or deactivated.

 - Another type of problem

 This is where there was another type of problem with your account or with our service which is not mentioned above.
 For instance, we may have made a factual, computational or mathematical error related to your PayPal when you added money to or withdrew money from your PayPal account.

 If a purchase that you paid for with PayPal was not as described or you have not received the purchase, the PayPal Buyer Protection Policy, not this section, may apply.
 Please see the PayPal Buyer Protection Policy for how to deal with these particular problems.